souzacarvalh/rpa-lite/README.md

 # RPA Lite

-Utility tool for consuming and organizing brazilian NF-e files received by email (receipts)
+Application for processing and organizing brazilian NF-e xml files which come as email attachments.
+Intended to be used by accouting companies and financial offices that deal with many clients and providers generating this type of receipt.
+Developed using AWT/Swing as well as JDOM2, JMail, Chilkat RAR libraries